Sinono3/aldoc/README.md

-*aldoc* is a markup language with the goal of providing the beauty and control of LaTeX documents with Markdown's pretty syntax, in other words, letting you write your documents without ever needing to touch LaTeX code.
+*aldoc* is a markup language with the goal of providing the beauty and control of LaTeX documents with Markdown's pretty syntax, in other words, letting you write your documents without hardcoding LaTeX.

 It does so while also trying to solve some quirks that Markdown had since its
 creation: its rules were never clearly established, and as more features were